jenstem/Revents/README.md

 ## Screenshots:

 ![](https://github.com/jenstem/Revents/blob/main/revents-screenshot.png) <br>
-*This is a screenshot of the sign-up/login page*
+*This is a screenshot of an event's page with Google Maps*
 ##

 <a id='contact'></a>